All these illnesses are caused by viruses

 When Should I Call the Doctor?

-throat or pneumonia,
+like strep throat or

-It's important to get medical care right away if your child:
+Get medical care right away if your child: